THE RESEARCH

 A constant investment

-by developing new academic and private partnerships (collaboration with renowned doctors and clinics)
+✓ by developing new academic and private partnerships (collaboration with renowned doctors and clinics)

-by relying on the multidisciplinarity of its R&D team by offering new functionalities of scalable and ever more innovative devices.
+✓ by offering new functionalities of evolving and ever more innovative devices.

 Bibliographic references photomodulation